 She previously served as a Project Manager for the Taiwan Tourism Bureau in Los Angeles, and was the Festival Manager of the Taiwan International Documentary Festival.
 Maxine has also closely collaborated with several renowned Taiwanese filmmakers, including Hou Hsiao Hsien.

-During Tim’s thirty years in content production, he has worked all over the world as a Senior Production Manager, Director and Line Producer in a variety of different genres.
+During Tim’s thirty years in production, he has worked all over the world as a Senior Production Manager, Director, Producer and Line Producer in a variety of different genres.
 Having started his career at BBC Scotland, Tim was Production Manager on the BAFTA award-winning series ‘Rab C Nesbitt’ (BBC) and was himself nominated for a Scottish BAFTA for directing in the Light Entertainment category.
-After leaving the BBC Tim concentrated on being a 1st Assistant Director with his work encompassing commercials, major broadcast commissions and movies.

 Benjamin’s 16 years in the television and media industry has helped him gain a diverse set of skills, from producing and editing, to lecturing and consulting.
 They have been applied across a wide variety of genres and formats – including documentaries, sports, drama, trailers and advertisements.
 Benjamin served four successful years as BHP’s Post Manager before his promotion to Head of Post & Technology, a role in which he is responsible for all aspects of post-production, camera equipment and IT; including managing and training BHP’s post production and camera store staff, the quality control of programme deliverables, the maintenance and troubleshooting of all post production and IT related issues, as well as the expansion of the company’s post production facility.